-EFL 1023 Foundations of Composition/Grammar (3 credit hours)
+EFL 1031 Foundations of Composition (1 credit hour)

-This is a foundational composition & grammar course of English for speakers who have no English.
-Emphasis is on not only knowing the definitions of words, but also their synonyms, connotations, collocations, parts of speech, spelling, and pronunciation.
-By learning these things, students can then use the vocabulary in reading, writing, and speaking.
-It is a 50 minute class meeting five days per week.
-Students must pass with a C, both a midterm exam and a comprehensive final exam as well as other interim assignments in order to continue to the next level of proficiency.
+This is a foundational writing course of English for speakers who have no English.
+Emphasis is on word order and sentence structure including simple sentences, compound sentences, and complex sentences.
+Students are expected to use vocabulary from their vocabulary class.
+It is a 50 minute class meeting four days per week.
+Students must pass with a C. Both a midterm exam and a comprehensive final exam are required as well as other interim assignments are required.